 Finally, the people of Bulgaria.
-One of the main reasons we hear about Bulgaria is because of its people and achievements. there are famous Bulgarians in many fields, from sports people to musicians, and scientists and even actors and politics.
+One of the main reasons we hear about Bulgaria is because of its people and achievements.
+There are famous Bulgarians in many fields, from sports people to musicians, scientists, and even actors and politicians.

 Some of the most famous Bulgarians include:

 - Stamen Grigorov – the scientist who discovered the Bulgarian Bacteria that makes Bulgarian yogurt unique;

 - John Atanasoff – inventor of the first electronic digital computer.
 Though he was only of Bulgarian ascend;

 - Nina Dobrev – Actress, mostly famous for the vampire diaries;